Your Guide to Drinking Alcohol On the Keto Diet

 Luckily, "since you're on keto, your taste buds are probably more attuned to the sweet notes in foods and beverages that aren't overly sweet," Mancinelli says, so the bitter taste of straight liquor may not be a hard adjustment.

-And, in case you're wondering, flavored spirits are a toss-up.
+And, in case you're wondering, flavored spirits are a toss-up when deciding which keto alcohol drink is best.
 Every brand and bottle will be different, so it's worth doing your research beforehand.
-(For example: Some flavored vodkas are sweetened with real fruit juice—with calories and sugar—while others are flavored in a way that doesn't add anything nutritionally to the spirit.)
+(For example: Some flavored vodkas are sweetened with real fruit juice-with calories and sugar-while others are flavored in a way that doesn't add anything nutritionally to the spirit.)

 To be safe, try a nice tequila or whiskey.
 Chances are you can order one to sip throughout the night, and you won't interfere too much with the fat metabolism going on in your body, explains Mancinelli.
 One serving of a spirit is 1.5 ounces and contains 97 calories and 0 grams of carbs.